The Chola Dynasty: Rulers, Administrations, Decline

 • This particular king’s conquests imply that he was successful in conquering the entire region, from Andhra to Orissa, as well as portions of Madhya Pradesh and Bengal, earning him the moniker Gangaikondan, or “conqueror of the river Ganga.”

-• Rajendra had been named heir apparent during his father’s lifetime and had considerable experience in administration and warfare prior to his accession to the throne.
+• Rajendra had been named heir apparent during his father’s lifetime and had considerable experience in administration and warfare before he acceded to the throne.

 Kulathunga Chola 1